telerik/blazor-docs/knowledge-base/grid-click-header-template-sorts.md

 ---
-title: Prevent click in Grid Header template component to trigger sorting
+title: Prevent clicking in the Grid Header Template from triggering sorting
-description: how to stop click propagation in Grid Header template
+description: Clicking in the header template sorts the column - how to stop that
 type: troubleshooting
-page_title: Prevent click in Grid Header template component to trigger sorting
+page_title: Prevent clicking in the Grid Header Template from triggering sorting
 slug: grid-kb-click-header-template-sorts
 position:
 tags: grid, column, header, template